RedRito/CMPE133Project/README.md

 2. Click on run

 #### Note
-The api key for Google Maps API will be removed from the file June 10th, 2022
+The api key for Google Maps API will be removed from the files June 10th, 2022

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)